The Black Collection

 The coat of arms on this seal stamp dates back to the Napoleonic Empire.
 For his Imperial aristocracy, Napoleon created a new heraldic system, which was partly based on pre-1789 heraldry, but also incorporated many new elements.
 For example, crowns were replaced by a system of caps.
 Above the shield on this stamp, we can see the heraldic cap for a Baron.
 The caps worn by Barons were depicted with feathers, which served as decorative elements, enhancing the overall grandeur and distinction of the noble rank.
 It’s also interesting to note that the title of Marquis was not officially recognized in the Imperial nobility under Napoleon.
 The titles established for the new nobility included Prince, Duke, Count, Baron, and Chevalier.

 This tiny wax seal stamp is quite an interesting item.
 It features engravings on both ends.
 One end displays a coat of arms with a crown and two shields, while the other end shows the same crown accompanied by a monogram.
 It’s uncommon to find such a stamp, especially one so small, only 5.2 cm high.
-With a matrix measuring just 1.2 x 1.5 cm, the engraving must have been very challenging to create, which likely explains why the coat of arms is not easy to analyze.
+With a matrix measuring just 1.2 x 1.5 cm, the engraving must have been very challenging to create, which likely explains why the coat of arms is not easy to analyze without zooming in the picture.

 The crest on this coat of arms features a winged lion.
 In heraldry, a winged lion typically symbolizes strength, nobility, and protection, combining the qualities of a lion with the notion of flight or divine power.
 This figure is often linked to various cultural and religious contexts, such as the Lion of Saint Mark in Venice, which represents the evangelist Mark and signifies courage and authority.